Hi, I'm Muzz and this is a bit about me.

 Although my life has been peppered with many failures and dysfunction, for most of it I've been the happiest person I know.

 In our world, with the way it has been setup, being joyful regardless of outer circumstances is a double edged sword because when you are happy in every moment, you see less need to toil to create the conditions of happiness (material wealth) nor ensure future happiness.
-So I’ve lived in the moment with little thought of the future.
-For example, I walk barefoot to the beach about 700 times a year to swim and walk, while others my age are spending their moments diligently building their empire.
+So I've lived in the moment with little thought of the future.
+For example, I walk barefoot to the beach about 700 times a year to swim and stroll, while others my age are spending their moments diligently building their empire.

 I thought I was broken for the longest time because the typical model of adulthood (career, material wealth and mortgage) has zero appeal to me.

 Channeling is something I came too late, when I was 50.
 In channeling sessions my guides tell me they tried many times over decades to reach me so we could commence an agreement we had made before this incarnation, however, I wasn't listening.

 But now I hear them and we have begun the journey of channeling the wisdom they wish to share with humanity, particularly at this time of great change.

 The impact on me has been profound.
 I have transformed to a version of self that is richly infused with Higher-Self and all that comes with it.

 I love you dear reader and I hope your life is amazing and joyful in every moment and that the information my guides share with us all makes your life even better, as it has mine.